ariabuckles/prelim/CONTRIBUTING-unused-properties.md

-This sort of transformation is particularly usefor when paired with some CSS-in-JS libraries that make use of style objects, like React Native or [Aphrodite](aphrodite).
+This sort of transformation is particularly usefor when paired with some CSS-in-JS libraries that make use of style objects, like React Native or [Aphrodite][aphrodite].
 When using those libraries, a transformation like this can find unused styles and clean them up from the codebase.

 [aphrodite]: https://github.com/Khan/aphrodite